nebhead/PiFire/README.md

 	* Supports the ADS1115 ADC, ADS1015 ADC, and MAX31865 RTD devices for measuring probes
 	* Probe tuning tool to help develop probe profiles
 	* NEW - Any number of probe inputs, limited only by the number of devices that the Raspberry Pi can support
-	* Virtual Probes to allow you to do things like averaging probes, finding highest and lowest values of certain probes, etc.
+	* NEW - Virtual Probes to allow you to do things like averaging probes, finding highest and lowest values of certain probes, etc.
 * Cook Timer - Moved to the Top Bar for Easy Access
 * Notifications (Grill / Food Probes / Timer)
 	* Supports Apprise, IFTTT, Pushover, and Pushbullet Notification Services